uo-lca/CalRecycleLCA/LCIAToolAPI/README.md

 3. Edit web.config in the publish destination.
 In the connection string with name=UsedOilLCAContext, change the Data Source to the name of the server hosting a deployed database (see database deployment instructions in ..\..\Database\README).
 4. In the deployed database, add user IIS APPPOOL\DefaultAppPool and grant it connect, read, and write privileges to the database.
 5. Restart the published web app in IIS.
-6. To initialize a newly deployed database, visit the API endpoint `GET /api/init` from a site permitted to access the LCIAComputationController (default: localhost).
+6. To initialize a newly deployed database, visit the API endpoint `GET /api/init?auth=...` using the ScenarioGroup 1 secret.
 This will generate the cache for all scenarios.

 #Usage Instructions